ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 - server applications, and
 - digital services.

 The policy applies to those designing, implementing, and operating MOJ systems.
-It is based on the NCSC recommendations for [Cyber Essentials](https://www.cyberessentials.ncsc.gov.uk/requirements-for-it-infrastructure.html), which requires that software must be:
+It follows the NCSC recommendations for [Cyber Essentials](https://www.cyberessentials.ncsc.gov.uk/requirements-for-it-infrastructure.html).
+Software must be:

 - licensed and supported
 - removed from devices when no longer supported
 - patched within 14 days of an update being released, where the patch fixes a vulnerability with a severity the product vendor describes as 'critical' or 'high risk'

-'Patched' primarily means 'the application of a vendor-supplied security patch', but alternative mitigations can also be used to achieve the same goal.
+Patching is the application of a vendor-supplied security patch.
+It can also refer to other ways of achieving the same goal.
 Examples include:

-- virtual patches,
+- virtual patches
-- removal of vulnerable services or functionality,
+- removal of vulnerable services or functionality
-- disabling and preventing access.
+- disabling and preventing access

-Patching also includes recompiling applications to incorporate security updates provided in third party libraries or other code.
+Patching includes recompiling applications to incorporate security updates.
+The updates might be in third party libraries or other code.

 ## Intent

-To avoid compromise of MOJ IT systems by vulnerabilities, security patches must be applied in a timely fashion, or have other steps in place to protect against such attacks.
+To avoid compromise of MOJ IT systems by vulnerabilities, apply security patches.
+Or, have other steps in place to protect against such attacks.

-Where there are dependencies on code from third-parties, such as software libraries, the security updates for these should be used when available.
+Apply security updates to code from third-parties, such as software libraries.

-It is possible for individual systems or services to comply with the policy intent by using mechanisms other than those described within the policy.
-Exceptionally, a deviation from the policy can be considered.
-In all such cases, or where there is any doubt, the circumstances must be discussed with the affected Information Asset Owners, and the resulting agreement presented for formal approval by the Senior Information Risk Owner.
+It is possible for individual systems or services to follow policy intent by other means.
+For example, a deviation from policy might be permitted.
+Discuss the circumstances with the affected Information Asset Owners.
+If the deviation is agreed, request formal approval by the Senior Information Risk Owner.

 ## End User Clients

-An End User Client device is one that is used primarily by a single person: the 'user'.
-The device does not normally supply services to other users.
+An End User Client device is one that is normally used by a single person: the user.
+The device does not supply services to other users.
 Example devices include desktop PCs, laptops, tablets, and mobile phones.

 The operating system and any applications installed on an End User Client must be licensed and supported.
-Where an automatic patch deployment mechanism is available from the device vendor, it must be enabled and used.
+Some device vendors offer an automatic patch deployment mechanism.
+Enable it, and use it.

-Any part of the device which has internet access or access to a non-Ministry network, such as the operating system or an application, must have critical updates applied within 14 calendar days of them being made available.
+Patch end-user clients within 14 calendar days of the release of a critical update.

 ## Infrastructure Devices

 All infrastructure devices must be licensed and supported.
 Example devices include edge firewalls and routers.

-Infrastructure devices with direct or unfiltered access to the internet, or to other non-Ministry networks, must have critical updates applied within 7 calendar days of them being available.
+Patch infrastructure devices within 7 calendar days of the release of a critical update.

 ## Server Applications

-Most server-hosted applications, such as database services, should be access-controlled to ensure that any vulnerabilities cannot be exploited easily.
-The extent and severity of access control must be proportional to the nature of the service provided.
-For example, an email server might reasonably be expected to allow wider access than a financial server.
+Server-hosted applications, such as database services, should be access-controlled.
+This helps prevent exploitation of any vulnerabilities.
+The strength of access control must match the service provided.
+For example, a finance server might have stronger access control that an email server.

-Any server application which is accessible to a wide user community, such as the entire internet, large parts of the MOJ estate, or where access is granted by default, must have critical patches applied within 7 calendar days of them becoming available.
+Patch server applications within 7 calendar days of the release of a critical update.

 ## Digital Services

-All MOJ digital services must be deployed only on systems that comply with this policy.
+All MOJ digital services can only be used, deployed or hosted on systems that follow this patch policy.

 Many services make use of third-party software libraries and imported code.
-An entry condition for any new or updated digital service to enter the beta stage of development is that a process must be provided to ensure that external dependencies are tracked and monitored for security problems.
-The process must also describe how such problems are triaged and actioned.
+To enter the beta development stage, a new or updated digital service must include a process to track external dependencies.
+The tracking monitors for security problems.
+The process must also describe how to triage and action any problems.

-Any external code used within an MOJ digital service to perform a security function such as cryptography or authentication, or which has direct access to user-provided input, must have critical patches applied within 7 calendar days of them being available.
+Patch any external code used within an MOJ digital service within 7 calendar days of the release of a critical update.
+This is especially important for external code that provides a security function such as cryptography or authentication, or which has direct access to user-provided input.

 ## Timescales for applying patches